halogenica/Engen/README.md

 *	Autodetect or create physics bounding box for arbitrary model
 *	Proper 3D animation support with skinning
 *	Rumble support for controllers
-*	Memory tracking revealed leaks in the Cind library on windows
+*	Memory tracking revealed leaks in the Cinder library on windows